top of page

-• The loss of tooth structure due to the rubbing of tooth against the tooth.
+The loss of tooth structure due to the rubbing of tooth against another tooth is called Occlusal Wear.

 • Parafunctional habits: bruxism (grinding), clenching, or object biting (ice, nails, pens).
 These can occur for a number of reasons, including: